Solicitor and Managing Partner

 Each of those 10,000+ cases represents someone whose life has been notably changed as a result of substandard treatment.
 While compensation for medical negligence cannot pay for a time machine to prevent the incident from happening, it can help someone get back to a position before this took place or, if this is not possible, support the changes to their life moving forward.

 But how does compensation for a medical negligence claim work?
-In this guide, we will cover the essential information about what to expect when making a claim.
+In these medical negligence compensation guidelines, we will cover the essential information about what to expect when making a claim.

 Fundamentally speaking, the catalyst for medical negligence claims is no different from other claims for compensation – a person was owed a duty of care by another individual or group, and that individual or group breached that duty of care which has caused harm.